- Cook time:

 Recipe, video and photography provided by Heinen’s partner, Chef Billy Parisi.

-It is officially barbecue season, my friends and I’m going to show you how to make an absolutely delicious baby back ribs recipe that everyone will love!
+It is officially barbecue season and I’m going to show you how to make delicious baby back ribs that everyone will love!

 Baby Back Ribs vs. Spare Ribs

-When it comes to barbecue ribs, there are really just two different cuts that you can choose from: spare ribs or baby back ribs.
-It’s all about where on the pig the ribs are.
+When it comes to barbecue ribs, there are two different cuts to choose from: spare ribs or baby back ribs.
+It’s all about where on the pig the ribs are located.
 Spare ribs are cut closer to the belly and are known for being a little meatier, a little fattier and a little tougher.
-Baby back ribs are cut a little cut a little closer to the back making them much more tender.
+Baby back ribs are cut a little closer to the back, making them much more tender.

-I love both of these, but for this recipe, I am going to use baby back ribs.
+I love both, but for this recipe, I am going to use baby back ribs.

 Membrane or No Membrane?

-For baby back ribs, or any ribs in general, there’s a little membrane that runs along to backside of the bones underneath the ribs.
-Now, there are tons of “rules of thumb” on whether to remove it or keep it on, but if you’re cooking for long periods of time, I recommend that you leave the membrane on.
-Since we’re going to cook this for about 2 hours, I think we are in good shape.
+For baby back ribs, or ribs in general, there’s a little membrane that runs along the backside of the bones underneath the ribs.
+There are tons of “rules of thumb” on whether to remove it or keep it on, but if you’re cooking for long periods of time, I recommend leaving the membrane on.
+Since I’m cooking these ribs for about 2 hours, I will leave it on.
 It’s thin enough that it will eventually cook off.

-Also, a lot of barbecue pit masters say that leaving the membrane on helps seal in all the juices so none of those yummy flavors leak out of the bottom.
+A lot of barbecue pit masters say that leaving the membrane on helps seal in all the juices.

-Although I recommend leaving it on, if you want to remove the membrane, simply shove your fingers in between the membrane and simple pull it across until it’s all the way off.
+Although I recommend leaving it on, if you want to remove the membrane, simply shove your fingers in between the membrane and pull it across until it’s completely off.

 How to Make the Rub

-So now that the ribs are prepared, I am gong to make a very simple rub.
-Before I do it, let me say that Heinen’s has a wonderful assortment of barbecue rubs that you can use.
-If you want to make it from, here’s how you do it:
+Now that the ribs are prepared, it’s time to make a very simple rub.
+Before I do this, let me say that Heinen’s has a wonderful assortment of barbecue rubs, but if you want to make it from scratch, here’s how to do it:

-- Add brown sugar, garlic powder, onion powder, paprika and salt and pepper to a small bowl and mix together to combine.
+- Add brown sugar, garlic powder, onion powder, paprika, salt and pepper to a small bowl and mix to combine.

 - Generously sprinkle the rub all over the top and bottom of the ribs.

-Now that you’re ribs are seasoned, transfer them to a a casserole dish.
-Try to spread them out so they’re not overlapping too much.
-Next, add some beef stock to the pan.
-This will help the ribs steam and add some flavor.
-Chicken stock or event water will work just fine if you don’t have, or prefer not to use beef stock.
+Now that the ribs are seasoned, transfer them to a casserole dish.
+Try to spread them out so they’re not overlapping.
+Next, add beef stock to the pan.
+This will help the ribs steam and add flavor.
+Chicken stock or even water will work just fine if you don’t have beef stock.
 Sometimes my dad even uses soda.

 Wrap the casserole dish in foil and place it in the oven at 375°F for 80 minutes.
 Once the ribs are cooked, take them out of the oven and remove the foil.
-Now, to add extra flavor, generously brunch your favorite barbecue sauce (Heinen’s has a great one) all over the top of the ribs.
-Add them back to your oven, without a foil cover, to cook for another 20 minutes.
+Now, to add extra flavor, generously brush your favorite barbecue sauce (Heinen’s has a great one!) all over the top of the ribs.
+Add them back to the oven, without a foil cover, to cook for another 20 minutes.

-While you’re waiting, go fire up your grill because in just a few minutes, we’re going to want to be very hot at around 400°F – 450°F.
+While you’re waiting, fire up the grill because in just a few minutes, we’re going to want to it to be around 400°F – 450°F.

 Now all that’s left to do is remove the ribs from the grill and have a taste.